kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 });
 ```

-### setup
+### setup Method

-The setup method is the first method that is called once the plugin loads.
-You don't need to call it yourself, you just need to define it.
+The setup method is the first method that is called when the plugin loads.
+You do not need to call it yourself, you simply need to define it.
-It is the entry point fore the plugin code.
-This is the place to write your initialization code and add event bindings if needed:
+This is essentially the entry point for the plugin code, and is the place to write your initialization code and add event bindings if needed:

 ```javascript
 mw.kalturaPluginWrapper(function(){